EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_01/Lecture_1.1.md

 # Short description

 This mini-lecture will provide an overview of how the course is structured.
-The course is structured into

 # Learning objectives